Skip to contents

 When passing a lm object to lmitt(), the treatment variable in the formula passed to lm() needs to be identifiable.
 Rather than placing the treatment variable directly in the formula, use one of these functions, to allow lmitt() to identify the treatment variable.

-While assigned() can be used in any situation, it is most useful for scenarios where the treatment variable is non-binary and the Design contains a Dichotomy.
+While assigned() can be used in any situation, it is most useful for scenarios where the treatment variable is non-binary and the StudySpecification contains a Dichotomy.
 For example, say q is a 3-level ordinal treatment variable, and the binary comparison of interest is captured in dichotomy = q == 3 ~ q < 3.
 If you were to fit a model including q as a predictor, e.g. lm(y ~ q, ...), lm would treat q as the full ordinal variable.
-On the other hand, by calling lm(y ~ assigned(), weights = ate(des), ...), assigned() will generate the appropriate binary variable to allow estimation of treatment effects.
+On the other hand, by calling lm(y ~ assigned(), weights = ate(spec), ...), assigned() will generate the appropriate binary variable to allow estimation of treatment effects.

-If called outside of a model call and without a data argument, this will extract the treatment from the design.
+If called outside of a model call and without a data argument, this will extract the treatment from the specification.
 If this is the goal, the treatment() function is better suited for this purpose.

 Examples